Technical Innovation, Design Thinking, and the Entrepreneurial Mindset Minor

 - Option C: Complete an independent study project related to technical entrepreneurship, supervised by a faculty member and approved in advance by the minor program coordinator.

-- Option D: Complete an additional 2 units of coursework from approved courses in the Engineering Innovation and Entreprenurship program.
+- Option D: Complete an additional 2 units of coursework from approved courses in the Engineering Innovation and Entrepreneurship program.
+Courses chosen from this list cannot be doubly used to satisfy the Design Thinking pathway.

 Course Options for the Minor